 Cook the Filling

-Place a medium pan over medium-high heat and add ½ tsp. olive oil.
-Add chicken thighs to hot pan and cook until deep brown and chicken reaches a minimum internal temperature of 165 degrees, 3-4 minutes per side.
+Place a medium pan over medium-high heat and add 2 tsp. olive oil.
+Add chicken thighs to hot pan and stir occasionally until deep brown and chicken reaches a minimum internal temperature of 165 degrees, 3-4 minutes per side.

-Add diced chicken, pineapple, and jerk sauce to pan and combine thoroughly.
+Add chicken, pineapple, and jerk sauce and combine thoroughly.
+Remove from burner.

 Assemble and Roast the Poblanos